pycage/shellfish/doc/tutorial/layout-size.md

 ```

 If `width` or `height` is set to `-1` (which is the default value), the element
 adjusts its size automatically.
-For example, {@link mid.Label} elements span
+For example, {@link html.Label} elements span
-to fit their text this way and {@link mid.Box} elements span to fit their children.
+to fit their text this way and {@link html.Box} elements span to fit their children.

 ```
 Box {